-Duane Kuiper, a seven-time Emmy award-winning broadcaster, begins his 29th season as a Major League announcer.
-He embarks on his 20th consecutive year in the Comcast SportsNet Bay Area, NBC Bay Area and KNBR Radio broadcast booths in 2023.
+Duane Kuiper, a 13-time Emmy award-winning broadcaster, begins his 39th season as a Major League announcer.
+He embarks on his 30th consecutive year in the NBC Sports Bay Area, NBC Bay Area and KNBR Radio broadcast booths in 2023.
 He was named California’s 2020 Sportscaster of the Year as selected by the National Sports Media Association.
 Kuiper was one of 10 finalists for the 2023 and 2014 Ford C. Frick Award for baseball broadcasting excellence.
 Kuiper emerged as one of the top three fan selections in online voting in 2014.
-The former 11-year big league infielder has received seven local Emmy awards for his distinguished broadcasting career: On-Camera talent (4); Sports Live Broadcast (2); and Sporting Event/Game (1).
+The former 11-year big league infielder has received 13 local Emmy awards for his distinguished broadcasting career: On-Camera talent (9); Sports Live Broadcast (2); and Sporting Event/Game-Live (2).
 He provided commentary for the Giants from 1987-92 and served a one-year stint with the expansion Colorado Rockies in 1993.
 The former infielder spent the last four years of his career with the Giants, following seven campaigns with the Cleveland Indians.
 In 2004 he was voted by Cleveland fans as one of the 100 greatest players in Tribe history.
 After retiring in 1985, Kuiper provided commentary on Giants radio and TV broadcasts through the end of that season, and had his own radio show on KNBR from 1982-85.
-Kuiper’s scorecards from Barry Bonds’ historic 756th home run game, Randy Johnson’s 300th career victory and Matt Cain’s perfect game in 2012 and the scorecard from Gaylord Perry Day (August 13, 2016 - BAL @ SF) are displayed at the National Baseball Hall of Fame in Cooperstown.
-The Wisconsin native serves as a board member of the Giants Community Fund and was a member of the Junior Giants Committee and the former Chair of the Junior Giants Glove Drive.
+Kuiper’s scorecards from Barry Bonds’ historic 756th home run game, Randy Johnson’s 300th career victory, Matt Cain’s perfect game in 2012 and the scorecard from Gaylord Perry Day (August 13, 2016 - BAL @ SF) are displayed at the National Baseball Hall of Fame in Cooperstown.
+The Wisconsin native previously served as a board member of the Giants Community Fund and was a member of the Junior Giants Committee and the former Chair of the Junior Giants Glove Drive.
 Kuiper lends his time and support to ARF (Animal Rescue Foundation, http://www.arflife.org).
-A graduate of Southern Illinois University in Carbondale, IL, Kuiper and his wife, Michelle, reside in Danville.
-They are parents to two children, Cole (married to Rachel Jensen) and Dannon (married to Zach Rease), and have two granddaughters, Andy and Kit.
+A graduate of Southern Illinois University in Carbondale, IL, Kuiper resides in Danville.
+He and his late wife, Michelle, are parents to two children, Cole (married to Rachel Jensen) and Dannon (married to Zach Rease), and have two granddaughters, Andy and Kit.

-Mike Krukow enters his 23rd season in the television booth, and his 19th full season on the radio side.
-A seven-time Emmy award winner, Krukow is the broadcast team’s color analyst on Comcast SportsNet Bay Area and NBC Bay Area telecasts, and on KNBR Radio broadcasts.
+Mike Krukow enters his 30th season in the television booth, and his 26th full season on the radio side.
+A 13-time Emmy award winner, Krukow is the broadcast team’s color analyst on NBC Sports Bay Area and NBC Bay Area telecasts, and on KNBR Radio broadcasts.
 Krukow was one of eight finalists for the 2017 Ford C. Frick Award for baseball broadcasting excellence.
 He was named California’s 2015 and 2017 Sportscaster of the Year, as selected by the National Sports Media Association.
 The former big league pitcher has received 13 local Emmy awards: On-Camera talent (7); Sports Live Broadcast (2); Sporting Event/Game-Live (2); Arts/ Entertainment-Program/Special (1); and Executive Producer Baseball Ballet (1).
 Krukow’s playing career in the Major Leagues spanned 14 years and three teams: the Chicago Cubs (1976-81), Philadelphia Phillies (1982) and San Francisco Giants (1983-89), where his enthusiasm both on and off the field made him a fan favorite.
 “Kruk”, named as the starting right-handed pitcher to the 1980’s Giants All-Decade Team in a vote by Bay Area media in 1999, is noted for his deep knowledge of the game and tremendous sense of humor.
 A 20-game winner for the Giants in 1986, Krukow retired after the 1989 season with a 124-117 career record and a 3.90 ERA.
 In 2008, Kruk was honored as a member of the inaugural class of Giants alumni with a plaque in the Giants Wall of Fame which lines the wall outside of Oracle Park.
 Krukow’s scorecard from Tim Lincecum’s no hitter in 2014 is displayed at the National Baseball Hall of Fame in Cooperstown.
 Krukow supports Canine Guardians (www.canineguardians.org), a nonprofit organization that provides trained service dogs to assist and enrich the daily lives of wounded veterans with PTSD, diabetics, children with cancer and others with disabilities.
 Krukow resides in Reno, NV with his wife, Jennifer.
 The couple has five children, Jarek, Baker (married to Celina Roberge), Tessa, Chase (married to Alix Roe) and Weston, one grandson, Coen, and one granddaughter, Reagan.